jacobsalzberg/ulanzi-usd-brl-plugin/README.md

    %APPDATA%\Ulanzi\UlanziDeck\Plugins\com.ulanzi.usdbrlex.ulanziPlugin\plugin\app.html
    ```

-3. **Keep the browser tab open** - The plugin needs this to work
+3. **⚠️ Keep the browser tab open** - This is a temporary workaround since the plugin isn't published yet.
+The plugin needs this page running to communicate with your Ulanzi Deck.

 4. **Add the plugin** to your Ulanzi Deck in the Ulanzi Studio app

 5. **Done!** You should see the current USD/BRL rate on your deck

+> 💡 **Tip**: Use the auto-start feature (see below) to automatically open this page when Windows starts, so you don't have to remember to do it manually.

-### Auto-Start (Optional)
+### Auto-Start (Recommended Workaround)

-To automatically open the plugin service when Windows starts:
+Since the plugin requires the browser page to stay open, you can set it to start automatically with Windows:

-1. Run `install-auto-start.bat`
+1. Run `install-auto-start.bat` from the plugin folder
-2. The plugin will now start automatically
+2. The plugin service will now open automatically when Windows starts
+3. The browser window will open minimized in the background

+**To remove auto-start:**
+- Run `uninstall-auto-start.bat`

+> 📌 **Note**: This workaround won't be needed once the plugin is officially published in the Ulanzi Plugin Store.

 ## 📖 How It Works

 The plugin uses the [AwesomeAPI](https://economia.awesomeapi.com.br) to fetch USD/BRL exchange rates.
 It calculates the average between the `bid` (buy) and `high` (daily high) prices to approximate retail exchange rates shown on Google.

+**Current Architecture (Unpublished Plugin):**
+- The `app.html` page runs in your browser and acts as a bridge
+- It fetches exchange rates from the API
+- Communicates with Ulanzi Deck via WebSocket
+- Updates the button display in real-time

 **API Usage:**
 - 1 request per hour (default)
 - ~720 requests/month
 - Well within the free tier (100,000 requests/month)

+> 🔮 **Future**: Once published officially, the plugin will run as a native background service without needing a browser.

 ## 🎮 Usage